cloudamqp/lavinmq/openapi/README.md

 The dependencies:

 * [Spectral] is used to lint the documentation.
-To run it manually: `docker run --rm -it -v $(pwd):/tmp stoplight/spectral lint openapi/openapi.yaml`
+To run it manually: `docker run --rm -it -v $(pwd):/tmp stoplight/spectral:6 --ruleset /tmp/openapi/.spectral.json lint openapi/openapi.yaml`
 * [ReDoc] is to build the documentation.
   To run it manually: `redoc-cli bundle openapi.yaml` (a file `redoc-static.html` will be created in your working directory)